Axobot-org/Axobot/docs/miscellaneous.rst

 Yes, we did it!
 A first mini-game for our bot, the tic-tac-toe!
 You can play against the bot in this fast and simplistic game, just by entering the command and clicking on empty cells.

-.. note:: If you want to disable the game in your server, you can edit your "enable_ttt" `config option <server.html#list-of-every-option>`__

 ----
 Poll